How to Dry Structural Roof Components

 How to Tell When Roof Framing Is Fully Dry

-Determining when structural wood is fully dry is essential before reinstalling insulation or closing attic spaces.
-Reinstalling materials too soon traps moisture and creates conditions for mold growth.
+Determining when structural wood is dry enough to close back in is essential before reinstalling insulation or covering attic spaces.
+Reinstalling materials too soon can trap moisture and create conditions for mold growth.

 Visible Signs of Successful Drying